“I have been on cocaine and I’m suicidal,” the woman yelled. “I’m feeling no pain. I’m at the point where I don’t know what to do anymore.”

 “If every police department were to implement this, I think we would look to save 200 to 300 lives a year,” Wexler said.
 He said 85 police agencies have told PERF they’ve implemented its training, and representatives from 600 more agencies have attended sessions on it.

 “A lot of the time in our research, we often find changes in officer attitudes, but very infrequently do we find changes in actual officer behavior,” Engel said of the Louisville survey.
 “To find such a strong impact on police-citizen interaction is really encouraging.”

-Then-Assistant Chief Robert Schroeder brought the PERF training program to his department and agreed to the study with Engel.
-He said officers appreciated the new approach, with 80 percent saying it was useful and they would recommend it to others.
+Then-Assistant Chief Robert Schroeder brought the PERF training program to the Louisville department and agreed to the study with Engel.
+He said officers appreciated the new approach, with 80 percent saying it was useful and that they would recommend it to others.

 “This is a set of tools that gives us more time to talk,” Schroeder said.
 “More time to get resources there.
 Give the person more time to think about their life.
 Time is our friend.”

 'Communities are clamoring for it'

 Four years ago, after PERF unveiled its “30 Guiding Principles” on use of force with a focus on the “sanctity of life” for both officer and citizen, the police establishment pushed back.
 The IACP and the Fraternal Order of Police, not usually allies, issued a joint statement denouncing the approach.
 “What a ridiculous piece of claptrap!” declared one Los Angeles police union leader.

 Terrence Cunningham, then the police chief of Wellesley, Mass., and president of the IACP, joined the criticism in 2016.
 But in Louisville, “clearly de-escalation training worked and it changed behaviors,” said Cunningham, who is now deputy executive director of the IACP.
 “Communities are clamoring for it.”